caitanojunior/java/EvidenceGenerator/README.md

 # Study project with JPA persistence

+In a professional application is not good to call an EntityManager in a class with a main method.
+So we separate the class of JPA connection of the other classes.

 This is a project for study of jo features JPA
 Feel free to fork, change, modify and re-use it.